Prospect Creek cycleway: Route

-Running mostly alongside Prospect Creek, this 6.8 km cycleway connects Fairfield to the Prospect Reservoir, joining onto the Parramatta to Liverpool rail trail and the Lower Prospect Canal Reserve cycleway at each end.
-In the northwest, the cycleway starts from Widemere Road in Wetherill Park, with bollards installed at the entry to prevent vehicle-ramming incidents.
+Running mostly alongside Prospect Creek, this 6.8 km cycleway connects Fairfield with Prospect Reservoir, linking with the Parramatta to Liverpool rail trail and the Lower Prospect Canal Reserve cycleway at either end.
+In the northwest, the cycleway begins at Widemere Road in Wetherill Park, where bollards have been installed at the entrance to prevent vehicle-ramming incidents.

-Afterwards, the path mostly travels through parkland and the riparian bushland of the creek, passing the southeastern periphery of Prospect Nature Reserve in Pemulwuy, Gipps Road Park in Greystanes, Rosford Street Reserve and Long Street Park in Smithfield, Vineyard Reserve, Solo Reserve, Bernadette Park, Cawarra Park, and Fairfield Road Park in the southeast.
-It is almost entirely off-road, except for a short on-road section along Douglas Street and Ace Avenue.
-Despite its length, only three roads are crossed, Fairfield Road, Cumberland Highway, and Gipps Road to the northwest, with grade separated underpasses for each road.
+The route subsequently passes predominantly through parkland and riparian bushland along the creek, passing the southeastern edge of Prospect Nature Reserve in Pemulwuy, Gipps Road Park in Greystanes, Rosford Street Reserve and Long Street Park in Smithfield, as well as Beersheba Reserve, Galilee Park, Arbela Park, Bernadette Park, Cawarra Park and Fairfield Road Park.
+It is almost entirely off-road, apart from a short on-road section along Douglas Street and Ace Avenue.
+Despite its length, the cycleway crosses only three major roads, Fairfield Road, Cumberland Highway and Gipps Road, with grade-separated underpasses provided at each crossing.

-Two parallel paths exist on the north and south sides of Prospect Creek; the former traverses within Cumberland Council on the creek's northside, which is the longest-stretching one and concludes at Fairfield Road in Yennora; the later passes within Fairfield City Council at the creek's southside, where it begins from Cumberland Highway and ends at Ace Avenue.
-The path on the southside (Fairfield) provides the best through route to the Rail Trail and Fairfield CBD.
-At points along the path local councils have created Aboriginal information sites that are well worth stopping at.
-The Gipps Road in Smithfield underpass can fill with water during heavy rain, however an at grade crossing nearby can be used.
+Two parallel paths run along the northern and southern sides of Prospect Creek.
+The northern route lies within Cumberland City Council and forms the longer continuous section, terminating at Fairfield Road in Yennora.
+The southern route lies within the City of Fairfield and runs from the Cumberland Highway to Ace Avenue.
+The southern route provides the most direct connection to the rail trail and Fairfield town centre.
+Aboriginal interpretive sites established by local councils are located at several points along the route.
+The Gipps Road underpass in Smithfield West can become inundated during heavy rainfall, although a nearby at-grade crossing provides an alternative route.

 Accessibility

 The cycleway provides north to south accessibility along Gipps Road and Warren Road, and west to east accessibility alongside Prospect Creek.
 There is even accessibility to The Horsley Drive.
 As it heads to Cawarra Park and Crosby Reserve, it will provide numerous connections to the nearby residential roads.
 Signs will also help cyclists or walkers to traverse towards either Fairfield railway station or Yennora railway station.

 Via Hyland Road, the shared-path is linked with the Western Sydney Parklands–Canal Reserve cycleway in the northwest at Greystanes, one the east side of the detention basin, providing accessibility to Prospect Hill and Prospect Nature Reserve in the north.
 Access to the Canal Reserve cycleway requires passing the Liverpool–Parramatta T-way.
+The trail is rated "moderate" by AllTrails, describing it as a route that can include gradual climbs or obstacles such as rocks or roots.